Wart Removal Dermatologist in St. Petersburg FL

 Warts can spread from person to person.
 You can get warts from touching a wart on someone’s body.
 Some people get a wart after touching something that another person’s wart touched, such as a towel.
 It often takes a few months for warts to grow large enough to see.

 You can get some wart remedies without a prescription and treat the warts yourself.
-This may be enough to get rid of the warts.
+This may be enough to get rid of some warts.
 The only problem with self-treatment is that you might mistake another kind of skin growth for a wart.
-Some skin cancers look like warts.
+Some skin cancers look like warts and you should have it checked

 You should see a dermatologist when you have: